 The overall health of the container plants in the DG-5 mitigation area was noted as being good.
-Approximately less than five percent of all container plants were noted as showing varied levels of stress, which is approximately five percent less than the percentage of plants that were showing stress during the previous qualitative monitoring event.
+Approximately less than five percent of all container plants were noted as showing varied levels of stress, which is approximately the same as the percentage of plants that were showing stress during the previous qualitative monitoring event.
 Formal mortality counts were taken for DG-5 during the 2020 quantitative monitoring and were included in the 2020 annual reporting.
 Some of the planting basins were observed to have minor erosion and should be repaired.
 The installation of plants in the DG-5 mitigation area appears to have been completed successfully and the issues noted during the monitoring are not expected to have a negative impact on the continued growth of the plants.
 Photos 25 and 26 in Attachment B document the mitigation area during the monitoring visit.

 Native plant growth was noted throughout the DG-5 mitigation area, likely both from natural recruitment and from seeding.
-Native plants such as annual bursage, mulefat, Canada horseweed, Jimson weed, evening primrose (Oenothera elata), and stinging nettle were observed sprouting in the DG-5 mitigation area.
-Native cover for the DG-5 mitigation area was estimated to be approximately 80 to 85 percent and the site is thriving.
+Native plants such as mugwort, mulefat, Canada horseweed, caterpillar phacelia, and stinging nettle were observed sprouting in the DG-5 mitigation area.
+Native cover for the DG-5 mitigation area was estimated to be approximately 75 to 80 percent and the site is thriving.

-Nonnative weed cover in DG-5 was estimated at approximately less than one percent, which is approximately 45 percent lower than the percent of nonnative weed cover that was observed during the previous qualitative monitoring event and it was obvious that weed abatement activities had recently taken place.
-Nonnative species observed in DG-5 included poison hemlock and perennial pepperweed
+Nonnative weed cover in DG-5 was estimated at approximately less than five percent, which is approximately the same percentage of nonnative weed cover that was observed during the previous qualitative monitoring event.
+Nonnative species observed in DG-5 included black mustard, poison hemlock, and perennial pepperweed.
+All nonnative weeds were just starting to germinate and had not gone to flower or seed